Things to do on this World Photography Day

 New Delhi, Aug 19: Today is World Photography Day, a day to see the world through the lense.
 It is the day of capturing the nature with various creative ideas and share it with others.
 The aim of World Photography day is to share the ideas, encourage all to do their little towards this field, seek attention of people to spread the work of those who introduced their ideas of photography to the world.

 Well, it can be said that through photography a photographer expresses his/her imaginations by capturing on a frame.
-Here are some ideas what you should do on World Photography Day.
+Here are some of the ideas that you can follow on World Photography Day.

 1. Visit any place

-Our planet offers various natural wonders for landscape photography.
-Visit those beautiful places in the world.
-You don't need to travel thousands of miles to find beauty, though, there are many picturesque places in our own cities and neighborhoods.
-On August 19th, go for a stroll around your home town and most importantly don't forget to take the camera, and shoot five scenes you've never photographed before.
+Nature offers various wonders for different forms of photography.
+On this World Photography Day visit those beautiful places around the world and frame it.
+You don't need to travel miles to find beauty, though, there are many picturesque places in our own cities and neighborhoods.
+Stroll around your home town and most importantly don't forget to take the camera, and shoot five scenes you've never photographed before.
 Spend time finding a new angle on something very familiar.
 It will make you a better photographer by forcing you to think creatively.

 2. Re-energize your photography with a gift